Total absorption costing

-Total absorption costing (TAC) is a method of Accounting cost which entails the full cost of manufacturing or providing a service.
-TAC includes not just the costs of materials and labour, but also of all manufacturing overheads (whether ‘fixed’ or ‘variable’).
+Total absorption costing (TAC) is a method of cost accounting which takes account of the full cost of manufacturing or providing a service.
+TAC includes not just the costs of materials and labour, but also of all manufacturing overheads (whether "fixed" or "variable").
 The cost of each cost center can be direct or indirect.
 The direct cost can be easily identified with individual cost centers.
 Whereas indirect cost cannot be easily identified with the cost center.
 The distribution of overhead among the departments is called apportionment.

 Primary apportionment or distribution of overheads

 The selection of the base on which overheads are or should be apportioned depends on the following principles: